The New Year is well underway and soon it’ll be summer hols for schools, end of fiscal years and vacation time. It’s

 Cuba offers an enchanting mix of beautiful scenery, amazing cuisine, culture, and history.
 This country is so much more than cigars and vintage cars.
 Visit Trinidad’s Casa de la Musica to learn to salsa in the right way.
 Check out all the vibrant street art, with many faces of Che Guevara.
 Stroll through the pastel-hued streets of Havana.
 Be sure to purchase some Cuban rum, coffee, and honey – the country’s specialties.
 Tourists are attracted to Cuba’s sunny climate, its vibrant culture, dances, and music and spring festivals.

-March is a great time to visit Dubai, as it’s not yet as hot as it will be in August, and the few rain showers make the city pleasant.
+Dubai is one of the best destinations to visit in March in the world, as it’s not yet as hot as it will be in August, and the few rain showers make the city pleasant.
 Admire this opulent city’s incredible manmade landmarks – there’s quite a list.
 Be sure to visit the Burj Khalifa, the tallest building in the world, and the Burj al Arab, the first 7-star hotel in the world.
 Enjoy the decadent shopping; explore the souqs and the cultural richness of old Dubai.
 Be sure to sign up for a morning desert safari with a camel ride in Dubai – one of Dubai’s not-to-miss holiday destinations.

 14. Borneo Island